It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Red Baron: "Moeru Toukon" ("Burning Fighting Spirit").

-- Scarf of Asskicking: Often wears a red scarf over his attire.
+- Scarf of Asskicking: One of his trademarks is a red scarf worn over his attire.

 - Screw the Rules, I Make Them!: After starting his own promotion, New Japan Pro Wrestling.
 He even created Inoki Genome Federation just to keep doing it.